I’m not going to talk about what you should do when the plate is passed. Rather, I want to talk about what you might do before and after that time.

-When you boil the Christian life down to the basics, the name of the game is change.
-God did not give us His Word to satisfy our curiosity—He gave it to change our lives.
-Tell me, can you name a couple of specific changes God has implemented in your life during the past six months?
+God did not give us His Word to satisfy our curiosity; He gave it to change our lives.
+Can you name a couple of specific changes God has implemented in your life during the past six or eight months?